Opatovec

 Opatovec (Überdörfel) is a municipality and village in Svitavy District in the Pardubice Region of the Czech Republic.
 It has about 700 inhabitants.

 Geography

 Opatovec is located about 5 km north of Svitavy and 56 km southeast of Pardubice.
 It lies in the Svitavy Uplands.
 The highest point is the hill Na Rozcestí at 465 m above sea level.
-There are two major ponds in the municipality, Sychrovec and Pařez, fed by the Mikulečský Stream.
+There are two major fishponds in the municipality, Sychrovec (German: Sichlowitzer-Teich) and Pařez (German: Stöckel-Teich), supplied by the stream Mikulečský potok.

 History

 The first written mention of Opatovec is from 1347.
-In 1697, the municipality of Opatovec was created by merger of Opatovec with small hamlets of Košíře, Český Lačnov and Starý Valdek.
+In 1697, the municipality of Opatovec was created by merger of Opatovec with small hamlets of Košíře (Körber) and Český Lačnov (Böhmisch Lotschnau > nickname "Kitzig").
+Stary Valdek (Alt Waldek) was added in 1950.
+Stary Valdek belonged to the village of Mikuleč (Nikl) until 1950.

+Opatovec was inhabited exclusively by Germans until 1945.

+As a result of World War II, the residents were forced to leave their homes within an hour on June 29, 1945, and were expelled from their homeland.

+Demographics

+Transport

+Two first class roads passes through the municipality: the I/35 road (part of the European route E442, which replaces the unfinished section of the D35 motorway from Olomouc to the Hradec Králové Region, and the I/43 road from Svitavy to the Czech-Polish border.

+Opatovec is located on the railway line heading from Česká Třebová to Svitavy and Letovice.

 Sights

-The Chapel of Saint Wenceslaus is the landmark of Opatovec.
+The main landmark of Opatovec is the Chapel of Saint Wenceslaus.
 It was built in the Baroque style in 1850.
 In Košíře, there is the Church of the Nativity of the Virgin Mary from 1793.